 - Optional but highly effective: 1/4 cup muffin scoop or ice cream scoop

-How to Make Lemon Blueberry Muffins with Greek Yogurt: Step by Step
+How to Make Lemon Blueberry Muffins: Step by Step

 Like many of my recipes, the method here is streamlined and simple.
 No mixer needed!
 See the recipe card at the bottom of this post for full instructions.